aphitorite/Logsort/README.md

 ## Swapping the blocks

 Once the blocks are encoded, we swap the blocks belonging to the larger partition.
-In our example, there are more 1 blocks than 0 blocks so we swap the 1 blocks to the right into their correct place:
+In our example, there are more 1 blocks than 0 blocks so we scan the blocks' reserved bit and swap the 1 blocks to the right into their correct place:

 ```
  (0)   (0)   (1)   (2)   (1)         (2)